UstadMobile/UstadMobile/test-end-to-end/test-descriptions/001_001_admin_can_add_content_test_description.md

 ## Description:

-Admin can add an H5P/Epub/Video/Pdf content file from the device.
+Admin can add an H5P, Epub, Video, and Pdf content file from the device.
 Once added, the content can be accessed and opened, even after the app has been cleared.

 ## Step-by-step procedure: